Speculative Sampling

 ------------------

-Time = 22.19s
+Time = 27.15s

-1. The wording from the paper for \(r\) is a bit misleading.
+The wording from the paper for \(r\) is a bit misleading.
 The paper states that \(r\) is "the average number of tokens accepted divided by \(K + 1\)".
 This gives the impression they are reporting the rate at which just the draft tokens are accepted (i.e. don't include the resampled and final sampled tokens).
-In actuality, \(r\) is "the average number of tokens decoded divided by \(K + 1\)" meaning we also includes the resampled and final token.
+In actuality, \(r\) is "the average number of tokens decoded divided by \(K + 1\)" meaning we also include the resampled and final token.
 This would make sense since otherwise, they would have to divided \(r\) by \(K\) and not \(K + 1\) when reporting \(r\).
 I confirmed this with the authors of the paper. ↩︎